nxrighthere/ENet-CSharp/README.md

 `Library.version` the current version of the native library.

-`Library.Initialize()` initializes the native library.
+`Library.Initialize(ref Callbacks inits)` initializes the native library.
+Callbacks parameter is optional and should be used only with a custom memory allocator.
 Should be called before starting the work.
 Returns 0 on success or < 0 on failure.

 `Library.Deinitialize()` deinitializes the native library.
 Should be called after the work is done.